My Account

 What resumes require great communication skills?

-Having great organizational skills means you can remain focused during the execution of different tasks.
+Having great organizational skills means you can remain focused while executing different tasks.
 You're also able to juggle multiple tasks at once and organize work not only for yourself but also for other people.
-Being organized sends a simple message to the recruiter: you are efficient and effective.
+Being organized sends a simple message to the recruiter: you’re efficient and effective.
 And that's something valuable for every job.

 What resumes require great organizational skills?

 Sometimes called interpersonal skills, these skills are about interacting with others in an effective and friendly way.
 People skills include mediating disputes, tolerating differences, trusting, and persuading others to your ideas.
-According to the survey, 81% of recruiters identify interpersonal skills as necessary, so showing them on your resume is always good.
+According to a survey, 62% of recruiters identify interpersonal skills as necessary, so showing them on your resume is always good.

 What resumes require great people skills?

 Problem-solving helps you identify and address the problem, think about possible solutions, select the one that will work best, and successfully implement it.
-Solving unexpected issues on time is vital for recruiters, as it shows you are someone the company can rely on in case of any unforeseen difficulties.
+Solving unexpected issues on time is vital for recruiters, as it shows you're someone the company can rely on in case of any unforeseen difficulties.

 What resumes require great problem-solving skills?

-According to the research, creativity is among the most desirable skills an employee can possess.
+According to the World Economic Forum’s report, creativity is among the most desirable skills an employee can possess.
 Creative thinking allows you to see things from a new perspective.
 This can lead to surprising conclusions and completely new approaches to successfully completing old tasks.

 What resumes require great creativity skills?

 Being able to work as a group helps you build strong relationships, both between you and your work colleagues and between you and your customers.
 No wonder why teamwork skills are so valuable.
-According to the study, over 70% of organizations focused on building and supporting teams improved in service quality, productivity, and profitability.
 Having strong collaboration skills is something that can impress every recruiter.

 What resumes require great teamwork skills?